The Council year shall be from July 1st through the following June 30th.

 - Coordinates the systematic filling of all committee vacancies;

-- Chairs the annual CSAC Election Committee;
+- Organizes the annual CSAC Election;

 - Serves as an alternate to the UIS Campus Senate, should the representative be absent; and,